samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Selecting and Customizing Themes

-Change your theme:
+To change the editor theme:

 1. Use the theme selector ({#kb theme_selector::Toggle})
-2. Or set it in your `settings.json`:
+2. Or set it in `settings.json`:

 ```json [settings]
 "theme": {